 What I want to say is floating around my head; never settling down, never stopping long enough for me to grasp it.
 I know what I want to say, but honestly, I’m not quite sure how.
 It’s like when a word or a thought is on the tip of your tongue and you can’t quite formulate it.

 So, here I am, sitting in a beam of sun-light that is gleaming hotly through the cafe window.
 The sun hits the wall in front of me and joyously lights up a multitude of cute quotes and fun drawings that catch my eye.

 I’ve spent the past 15 (or more) minutes sitting in this cafe sipping my latte and staring at this wall.
-My eyes keep wondering back to two of the quotes illuminated in the afternoon sun.
-These quote are resonating with what it is I want to say, and they start to help me grasp the words lingering on the tip of my tongue.
+My eyes keep wandering back to two of the quotes illuminated in the afternoon sun.
+These quotes are resonating with what it is I want to say, and they start to help me grasp the words lingering on the tip of my tongue.
 The first quote says, “The greatest mistake in life is to be continually fearing you’ll make one”.
 The second says, “The very things that held you down are gonna carry you up, and up, and up”.

 I will let these quotes say to you whatever it is that you need to hear right now.